> Sustainability > Sustainable Governance > Climate Change Response

 Implement the energy conservation performance guarantee improvement program for the replacement of high energy-consuming plant facilities, and endeavor to enhance energy efficiency.

-In 2023, the total cost of investment in energy saving facilities was NTD 12.03 million.
+In 2024, the total cost of investment in energy saving facilities was NT$14 million.

-In 2023, based on the water consumption fee collection regulations of the Water Resources Agency, MOEA, an additional NT$166,000 in water consumption fees was collected.
+In 2024, based on the water consumption fee collection regulations of the Water Resources Agency, MOEA, an additional NT$387,000 in water consumption fees was collected.

 1. Investing in the development of third-generation compound semiconductor technology to enable end-users to achieve carbon reduction requires significant capital and labor, and carries the risk of loss.